ktmud/cacheable/README.md

 Your class.prototype must have a `.toJSON` method, so the cache wrapper could know how to save it to cache.
 The `.toJSON` will be extended by `cache.register`, the output object will always have a property `__cachedname`, as is the constructor's modelName.
-You can always add a `.toObject = .toJSON`, and always use `.toObject` when you need a clean object.
+You can add a `.toObject = .toJSON`, and use `.toObject` whenever you need a clean object.

 If an `._unpickle` method is also defined, it will be called each time the object is restored from cache.